 By: Tom Ballato

-Enoch Boakye is a sophomore at George Harris Prep is in Ontario, Canada and is already becoming a household name among college programs.
-The 16 year old, 6’10” center, Boakye is already a 5 star prospect and the #1 recruit in all of Canada and is ranked in the top 40 overall in the 2022 class.
+Enoch Boakye is a sophomore at George Harris Prep in Ontario, Canada, and is already becoming a household name among college programs.
+The 16-year-old, 6’10” center, Boakye is already a five star prospect and the #1 recruit in all of Canada and is ranked in the top 40 overall in the 2022 class.